-Our lead compound, CC8464, is designed to produce pain relief by specifically blocking the NaV1.7 sodium channel.
+CC8464 is designed to address both the underlying condition and mitigate the burning pain symptoms that EM patients experience by blocking the NaV1.7 sodium channel.
+Genetic studies presented in the Journal of Clinical Investigation have established a correlation between particular mutation in the NaV1.7 gene and the occurrence of EM.
+Based on the correlation between the mutations and frequency of EM occurrence, we believe CC8464 has the potential to address the underlying condition and mitigate the burning pain symptoms that patients experience.
 The chemical characteristics of CC8464 restrict its entry into the CNS and limit its effect to the NaV1.7 receptors in the peripheral nervous system, which consists of the nerves outside the brain and spinal cord.
 Activation of other receptors in the CNS can result in side effects, including addiction and other psychiatric disorders.
 Since CC8464 is designed to modulate pain signals without activation of receptors in the CNS, it is not expected to produce psychiatric side effects.
-Based on its characteristics, preclinical studies and the Phase 1 study we have completed to date, we believe that our lead candidate CC8464, if approved, could become an attractive option for both patients and physicians as a treatment for moderate-to-severe pain.
-If approved, CC8464 could provide pain relief while reducing the incidence of opioid-related adverse events and avoiding abuse and addiction issues associated with currently approved opioid analgesics.
+Based on its characteristics, preclinical studies and the Phase 1 study we have completed to date, we believe that our lead compound CC8464, if approved, could become an attractive option for both patients and physicians as a treatment for moderate-to-severe pain in EM.